jarrowsmith123/Operation-Wirestorm/README.md

 1. Source client connects and sends CTMP messages
 2. Server validates message headers (magic byte, padding)
 3. For sensitive messages: checksum validation performed
-4. Valid messages broadcasted to all connected destination clients -- Note that the length in the header is always trusted, data longer than that length in the stream is ignore - this is a potential drawback of the server --
+4. Valid messages broadcasted to all connected destination clients -- Note that the length in the header is always trusted, data longer than that length in the stream is ignored - this is a potential drawback of the server --
 5. Disconnected destination clients removed during broadcast